 Hearing:

-Has auditory ability sufficient to o hear normal conversation and or assess health needs.
+Has auditory ability sufficient t o hear normal conversation and or assess health needs.

 Vision:

 Has visual ability sufficient for observation, assessment, and performance of safe nursing care.

 Tactile:

 Has tactile ability sufficient for p physical assessment, inclusive of size, shape, temperature, and texture.

 Psychosocial behaviors:

 Possess the emotional health req uired for full use of their intellectual abilities, the exercise of good

 judgment, and the prompt and sa afe completion of all responsibilities.

-Environmental Adaptability:
+Environmental Adaptability :

 Ability to tolerate environmental stressors.

-Example: Work with chemicals and det ergents, tolerate exposure to odors, work in close proximity to others.
+Example: Work with chemicals and det ergents, tolerate exposure to odors, work near others.

 Restrictions:

 Duration of limitations

-I certify that is able to meet all standards and participate in all patient
+is able to meet all standards and participate in all patient

 care/lab activities without restrictions o n/

 Print Name and Credential Date

 Signature Facility where student was treated